vladbph/cymatix-doc/README.md

     GREETING = Hello!
     GREETING = Hi!
 ```
-By add section ***.prompt*** we can define user prompts:
+By adding section ***.prompt*** we can define user prompts:
 ```
 INTENT=<PROMPT VARIANT>
 ```
-In the example above you can see that GREETING has three variants.
+In the example above GREETING has three variants.
 They will be selected randomly in order to create more human like interaction.
 It reads like this - 'when user greets me reply this'.
 Prompt text may contain slots/parameters values.
 ```
 .prompts
     NAVIGATE: Ok, I am starting navigation to {t_destination} by {t_car}
 ```
 Where ___t_destination___ and ___t_car___ are slots/parameters.
 Prompts purpose is twofold 1. to be able to respond to user.
 2. Prompt as a template with slot names to be passed to next layer in the deduction pipeline.
-This mechanism is a key for creating expert systems.
+This mechanism is used in `expert systems` layers.
 The idea: You collect all the data from user in the form of slots and their values and then use prompt template to build the 'utterance' for the next model.
 ```json
 .prompts